 Seamless upgrades and deployment of new features help the user to keep the software up to date.
 Most of the time users don’t even notice that their software has been upgraded automatically to an advanced version.
 SaaS applications prevent the user from configuration inconsistencies as these are hosted in an optimal environment.

 Google Earth and Bing Maps provide mapping tools but they couldn’t be used for large scale GIS.
 If GIS as a service succeeds, integration of GIS with many applications would be easy such as smart mapping, data collection, tracking and more.

 A geospatial cloud, providing GIS as SaaS is able to give many analytic and visualisation capabilities and ready to use map or imagery layers.
-Integrated with Artificial Intelligence and machine learning, the GIS cloud could automate techniques like classification, change detection, clustering etc.
+Integrated with AI and machine learning, the GIS cloud could automate techniques like classification, change detection, clustering etc.

-GIS as SaaS provides Cloud-based mapping tools, open data platforms, Artificial Intelligence integration, geospatial data editing and sharing and helps in handling big data.
+GIS as SaaS provides Cloud based mapping tools, open data platforms, AI integration, geospatial data editing and sharing and helps in handling big data.

-Like many other industries, here also Artificial Intelligence has a major role.
+Like many other industries, here also AI has a major role.
 Machine learning algorithms analyse the stored data and automate the processing.